GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 The script support the following operating systems:

-*   CentOS: versions 7 and 8
+* CentOS: versions 7
+* CentOS Stream: version 8
 * Debian: versions 10 and 11
 * RHEL: versions 7 and 8
-*   SUSE: version 15
+* Rocky: version 8
-*   Ubuntu: version 18 and 20
+* Ubuntu: version 18, 20 and 21

 Note: Just because an operating system is not supported by this script, doesn't mean that it's impossible to install NVIDIA drivers on it.
 You should check and